spyderkam/1D-Unbound-Quantum-Scattering/README.md

 $\hphantom{++}$[1] [https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html).

 ## Notes
+- IMPORTANT: This is result is the same as the solution of Schrödinger equation for a step potential.
 - The Julia script does not include the curve fitting at this time.
 - The Python 3 script does include the full solution.